TBC: The Tiny Binary Computer

 Stack

 An extension to the LMC instruction set provides for a stack that grows downward from the highest memory address.
 The highest memory address is used as a stack pointer.
-It is initialized with its own location when a program is loaded or the machine is reset.
-That is, address 0x7F is loaded with the value 0x7F.
+The stack pointer is the address of the first empty stack frame.
+That allows stack pointer arithmetic to be done after the memory write for a push operation, and so allows pushing the accumulator onto the stack.
+The stack pointer is initialized with its own location minus one when a program is loaded or the machine is reset.
+That is, address 0x7F is loaded with the value 0x7E.
 The call instruction decrements SP and stores the program counter at the location pointed by SP.
 The ret (return) instruction places the value at location SP into the program counter and increments SP.

-The location at the highest memory address can be used for program storage provided the call and ret instructions are not used in such a program.
+The location at the highest memory address can be used for program storage provided the call and ret instructions are not used in such a program and the PD control signal to memory is never asserted.

 Timing